 Has shoulder pain relief evaded you for months, or even years?
 Does your shoulder pain keep you awake at night?
-Can you feel it while you’re just sitting at your desk, or reaching up for that mug that’s stored in the highest cabinet?

 If you’ve had shoulder issues for awhile, you may have tried ice, heat, stretching, and popping some Ibuprofen.
 While these things can help temporarily, they’re not likely to completely address the issue and keep it away forever.

 While each person’s situation differs and the exact recipe to get you back to a life without shoulder pain is very individualized, there are a few proven things that can bring about shoulder pain relief quickly.

 - Open up the front of the chest

 The shoulder joint is surrounded by lots of muscles.
 Each of these muscles plays a different role in either supporting or moving the arm.
 We find that many people have a lot of tension in the muscles in the front of the shoulder.
 If you ever feel like your shoulders are constantly pulled into a forward and rounded position, this might be you!
 Opening up the chest by rolling the shoulders back and stretching the chest can quickly reduce shoulder strain.
 Check out our shoulder mobility tips for more!